Some important developments, but uncertainty remains

 Next steps

-Reforms to the Privacy Act have been long-awaited and this first tranche is likely to prove unsatisfying for organisations who had been awaiting regulatory clarity on key matters such as consent, online targeting practices and the 'fair and reasonable' test.
-Nonetheless, there are several key areas where the Bill will—if passed—require Australian organisations to implement uplift activities and assess their existing compliance practices.
+Reforms to the Privacy Act have been long awaited and this first tranche is likely to prove unsatisfying for organisations who had been awaiting regulatory clarity on key matters such as consent, online targeting practices and the 'fair and reasonable' test.
+Nonetheless, there are several key areas where amendments require Australian organisations to implement uplift activities and assess their existing compliance practices.
 In particular:

 - Organisations that utilise automated decision-making should consider whether updates to privacy policies, notices and other collateral are required to provide the degree of transparency required under new APPs 1.7- 1.9.
 These requirements will be subject to a two-year transitional period.